Will the Idi Amin Legacy attract Tourists to Uganda?

 Will it happen?
 Idi Amin of Uganda – An Attraction for Tourists?

 Idi Amin of Uganda – A Tourist Attraction?
 Will it Ever Happen?
 He remains the most well-known Ugandan.
-Though he was only a relative moment in time – his impact is felt and seen in certain places.
-There are no statues to him.
-In parliament, there is his picture along with other presidents, including President Yoweri Museveni.
+Though he was only a relative moment, his impact is felt and seen in certain places.
+There are no statues of him, and there is his picture in parliament and among other presidents, including President Yoweri Museveni.

 To Westerners, Ugandans are synonymous with Amin.
-Even the Uganda Tourist board jumped on the Amin Band Wagon.
-They want to establish an Idi Amin Trail for Tourists.
+Even the Uganda Tourist board jumped on the Amin Band Wagon, and they wanted to establish an Idi Amin Trail for Tourists.

 In 2019 a portion of the unseen Amin Archives was displayed at the National Museum in Kampala.
-The display was a success and attracted Ugandans, Visitors to Uganda, and Visitors.
-Another indicator that people both in Uganda and abroad want to know about Idi Amin.
+The display successfully attracted Ugandans, Visitors to Uganda, and Visitors.
+Another indicator that people in Uganda and abroad want to know about Idi Amin.

 The photographic presentation was well done and well received.
 One objection one might raise is that supporters of Amin were allowed to present an unrealistic human side to Idi Amin.
-Unfortunately, few of Uganda’s young population know and understand the effects that the Amin Government on Uganda.
+Unfortunately, few of Uganda’s young population know and understand the Amin Government’s effects on Uganda.

 The Asian population of Uganda suffered greatly.
-The expulsion brought harm to them and Uganda, its people, and it’s Economy.
-With over 300,000 Ugandans losing their lives.
+The expulsion harmed them, Uganda, its people, and its economy, with over 300,000 Ugandans losing their lives.
 The persecution of Christians and the small Abayudaya Jewish Community was horrific.
 The murder of Archbishop Janani Jakaliya Luwum was just one example of the evil of the Amin dictatorship.

 Idi Amin Dada ruled Uganda for a little more than eight years.
 He, however, left his mark on Uganda.
 Does his almost mythical legacy live on long after his death?

-Would various Idi Amin Tourist Attraction bring more tourists to Uganda?
-Though millions flocked to the theatres when “the Last King of Scotland” and “Seven Days in Entebbe” were released.
+Would various Idi Amin Tourist attractions bring more tourists to Uganda?
+Millions flocked to the theatres when “the Last King of Scotland” and “Seven Days in Entebbe” were released.

 Millions will not book flights to Entebbe to see where the Israelis rescued the passengers of the hijacked Air France plane in 1976.